algernon/madness/resources/pages/about/for-recruiters/index.markdown

 opportunity that I should consider, you will find a list of preferences below.

-Please note that all my conditions **and** all my preferences are satisfied by my current employer, with whom I am very happy with.

 * I prefer working on and with Free Software.
 * I don't like long commutes.
 * I don't like travel, so if HQ is outside of Europe, that's a problem.